How we may use your personal information

 What we collect

 We collect the following data for the following purposes:

-- In addition to this we collect your personal information so we can monitor users of our online courses to measure their effectiveness for students from different backgrounds.
+We collect your personal information about participants in our Uni Connect activities so we can measure their effectiveness for students from different backgrounds.
 To do this, we collect the information detailed below.

 - Your home postcode,